2004gayatr/Personal-Portfolio-Website/README.md

 ---

 ## 🎯 Objective
-The objective of this project is to build a structured and responsive personal portfolio website using fundamental frontend technologies.
+The objective of this project is to build a responsive personal portfolio website using fundamental frontend technologies.

 ---

 ## 🔧 Future Improvements
 - Add Form Validation
-- Add JavaScript Interactivity
+- Add Advanced JavaScript Interactivity
-- Add Animations & UI Enhancements
+- UI Enhancements & Animations

 ---